 In this guide, we answer all the frequently asked questions about glacier hiking in Iceland: when and where to go, what to expect, what to wear, and where to book the best glacier hike at any time of the year.

 At the bottom of this article, you can also find a map indicating all the best locations where you can do a glacier hike in Iceland at any time of the year, as well as our hand-picked selection of the best glacier hikes in Iceland.
 Take a look!

-Glacier hike in Iceland – our experience
+Glacier Hike in Iceland – Our Experience

-Glacier hiking in Iceland is not something to be attempted on your own.
-Not only do you need proper equipment to walk on the ice, you should also only go on the glacier with people who are familiar with the area and have the necessary training to deal with any unexpected situations that may occur.
+Glacier hiking in Iceland is not something to be attempted on your own!
+Not only do you need special equipment to walk on the ice, but you should also only go on the glacier with people who are familiar with the area and have the necessary training to deal with any unexpected situations that may occur.

 Glacier hiking is a group activity.
 So unless you are lucky enough to book a tour on a very quiet day you will not be hiking on your own.
 Not that it matters much, there is plenty of ice for everyone ;).